Modernisation of Swedish payments

 What's changing?

-From 15 June 2026 it will be compulsory for all standing orders to include the beneficiary’s name.
-After this date, if the beneficiary name is not included in the standing order agreement, the payments will not be processed and the standing order agreement will be deleted.
+It will be compulsory for all standing orders to include the beneficiary’s name.
+We recommend that you update your agreements as soon as possible.
+If the beneficiary name is not included in the standing order agreement, the payments will not be processed, and the standing order agreement will be deleted.

 What does this mean for your business?